AmaniHamila/Task-Tracker-using-PHP-5-Angular-4-/README.md

- ---- Please Note ----
+# ---- Please Note ----

+1- Run the two apps seperately

-Design a simple MySQL database and table.
+2- You should also design a simple MySQL database and table.

+db name: tasktrialdatabase |  table name : tracks

 | Field                | Type      | Null   | Key   | Default   | Extra          |